Who should one opt for English Optional for IAS Mains?

 Few commonly used books for the section are…

-- Introduction to English Literature by W.H Hudson
+- An Introduction to the Study of English Literature by W.H Hudson

-- The Routledge History of Literature in English
+- The Routledge History of Literature in English: Britain and Ireland

 - A short History of English Literature (Pramod K. Nayar)